Skip to Content

 Cons

-• Limited to six basic stitches, which may not be enough for advanced users
+• Limited to basic stitches, which may not suit advanced projects.

 8. Singer MX60 Sewing Machine